iyuuya/unite-ale/README.md

 # unite-ale
-a unite.vim plugin for Asynchronous Lint Engine
+a unite.vim plugin for ale(Asynchronous Lint Engine)